 He wears a ring with his family crest and motto on it.
 "It's my family crest.
 The motto at the bottom is 'Fac et spera', and it means 'Do and hope'.
 My dad once told me when I was a little kid, it's easier to beg for forgiveness than ask for permission.
 So, go out there, try it and hope it works out." (cbc.ca, 14 Mar 2018)

-When he is based in Canada during the summer months, he works for his family's waste collection business by driving a garbage barge.
+While based in Canada during the northern hemisphere summer months, he has worked for his family's waste collection business by driving a garbage barge.
 "It's a business I actually inherited from my older brothers, so that's one of the kinda cool things.
 I live up in my cottage in the summer, and everybody that's up there lives on islands.
-So, there's no way really for them to get their trash to the station, and so like forty years ago someone had the great idea that there needed to be a garbage man."
+So, there's no way really for them to get their trash to the station, and so like 40 years ago someone had the great idea that there needed to be a garbage man."
 (Athlete, 07 Mar 2018; paralympic.org, 19 Nov 2016)

 |Men's Snowboard Cross SB-LL2||Race 1||2015-02-24||3|